Drug Misuse (Adults)

 - South, N., Akhtar, S., Nightingale, R. and Stewart, M. (2001), ‘Idle hands’ [Thematic review on drug treatment and unemployment], Drug and Alcohol Findings, 1(6), 24–30.

-- Strang J. (2012) Medications in recovery: Re-orientating drug dependence treatment.
+- Strang J. (2012) Medications in Recovery - Re-Orientating Drug Dependence Treatment (external link, PDF, 852KB).
 London: National Treatment Agency for Substance Misuse.